polarBearYap/polarBearYap/README.md

 <!--📫 You can reach me at:-->

-🌱 I’m currently learning server-side application, internetworking principles, software engineering principles, and mobile application development.
+🌱 I’m currently learning data science and internetworking principles.

 🔭 I’m going to learn blockchain soon.